TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 			"id": "problem_start_time",
 			"order": 1,
 			"controlType": "datetimepicker",
-			"displayLabel": "Issue start time",
+			"displayLabel": "When did the problem start?",
-			"infoBalloonText": "Enter the approximate time when you started to see the error.", "required": true,
+			"infoBalloonText": "Enter the approximate time you started to see the error.", "required": true,
 			"diagnosticInputRequiredClients": "Portal"
 		}, {
 			"id": "problem_end_time",
 			"order": 2,
 			"controlType": "datetimepicker",
-			"displayLabel": "Issue end time (if ongoing, leave this field blank)", "infoBalloonText": "Enter the approximate time when the error stopped occurring. ", "required": false,
+			"displayLabel": "When did the problem stop?
+(If ongoing, leave this field blank)", "infoBalloonText": "Enter when the error stopped, or leave blank if the issue is ongoing.", "required": false,
 			"diagnosticInputRequiredClients": "Portal"
 		}, {